-On Sunday, October 1, millions of Catalans plan to vote in a referendum to decide whether Catalonia should split from Spain.
+On Sunday the 1st of October, millions of Catalans plan to vote in a referendum to decide whether Catalonia should split from Spain.
 But the Spanish government has promised to do everything it can to stop what it considers to be an unconstitutional vote.
 Ten million ballot papers have been confiscated, and Spain's prime minister, Mariano Rajoy, confirmed that hundreds of police officers will be deployed at polling stations to prevent the vote.
 Meanwhile, the Catalan regional government promised that whatever happens, the referendum will take place.

-The standoff escalated over the past few days, while the country is waiting for Spain's constitutional court to rule on the legality of the referendum—a decision that might not come before Sunday.
-On September 24, exactly a week before the vote is scheduled, thousands of people gathered on the streets of the Catalan capital of Barcelona to demand it take place.
-The next day, Spain's attorney general, José Manuel Maza, said that if it actually does, he can't rule out the possibility of the president of Catalonia, Carles Puigdemont, being arrested.
+The standoff escalated over the past few days, while the country is waiting for Spain's constitutional court to rule on the legality of the referendum – a decision that might not come before Sunday.
+On the 24th of September, exactly a week before the vote is scheduled, thousands of people gathered on the streets of the Catalan capital of Barcelona to demand it takes place.
+And the next day, Spain's attorney general José Manuel Maza said that if it actually does, he can't rule out the possibility of the president of Catalonia, Carles Puigdemont, being arrested.

 VICE: If Catalans vote on Sunday, could the Spanish government arrest them or punish them in some way?